-A couple of times a month I pop down to mum’s on the other side of The South Downs to help out in her garden – my visits are usually timed to coincide with the council emptying her green bin.
+A couple of times a month I used to pop down to my Mum’s on the other side of the South Downs to help out in her garden – my visits were often timed to coincide with the council emptying her green bin.

-She is a brilliant gardener with a good eye for colour and texture.
-Like me, she loves perennials and cottage garden plants so we are always dividing and swapping each other’s finds.
+Mum was a brilliant gardener with a good eye for colour and texture.
+Like me, she loved perennials and cottage garden plants, so we were always dividing and swapping each other’s finds.